freenas/freenas-docs/userguide/directoryservice.rst

 This will create a keytab with sufficient privileges to grant tickets.

-Once the keytab is generated, use :menuselection:`Directory Service --> Kerberos Keytabs --> Add kerberos keytab` to add it to the %brand% system.
+After the keytab is generated, use :menuselection:`Directory Service --> Kerberos Keytabs --> Add kerberos keytab` to add it to the %brand% system.